Peats Ferry Bridge

 The Peats Ferry Bridge is a steel truss bridge that carries the Pacific Highway (B83) across the Hawkesbury River, between Kangaroo Point in Brooklyn and Mooney Mooney Point, located 40 km north of Sydney in New South Wales, Australia.
 The bridge carries the to section of highway, while the adjacent Brooklyn Bridge carries the Pacific Motorway (M1).

-The Peats Ferry Bridge is a single carriageway with one lane in each direction in state highway conditions; and permits the carriage of motor vehicles, pedestrians and bicycles.
+The Peats Ferry Bridge is a single carriageway with one lane in each direction in state highway conditions.
+It permits the carriage of motor vehicles, pedestrians and bicycles.
 The adjacent Brooklyn Bridge is a dual carriageway with three lanes in each direction of motorway grade-separated conditions.
 Both bridges are maintained by Transport for NSW.

 History

-Peats Ferry, a ferry operated by George Peat from 1847 until the 1890s, provided a local crossing of the Hawkesbury River: at that time there was no direct road between Sydney and Newcastle.
+Peats Ferry, a ferry operated by George Peat from 1847 until the 1890s, provided a local crossing of the Hawkesbury River.
+At that time there was no direct road between Sydney and Newcastle.
 The ferry service was made redundant by the completion of the Main Northern railway line in 1889 with the opening of the first Hawkesbury River railway bridge.
 Between 1925 and 1930 the New South Wales Public Works Department, and subsequently the Main Roads Board, undertook construction of the road between Hornsby and Gosford, in order to provide a direct road route between Sydney and Newcastle.
 Upon completion of the roadworks in 1930 Peats Ferry was reinstated between Kangaroo Point and Mooney Mooney Point, pending construction of the bridge.

 Construction of the bridge commenced in 1938 but it was not completed until May 1945.
-Prior to construction of the Hornsby-Gosford road via Peats ferry the most direct road route between Sydney and Newcastle was via the Old Northern Road via Wisemans Ferry and Cessnock, built in the 1820s.
+Prior to construction of the Hornsby-Gosford road via Peats Ferry the most direct road route between Sydney and Newcastle was via the Old Northern Road via Wisemans Ferry and Cessnock, built in the 1820s.

 The Sydney-Hornsby-Gosford-Newcastle route was named as part of the Great Northern Highway in 1928, and renamed as part of the Pacific Highway in 1931.